michav1510/CarRental/README.md

 ## Implementation
 I implement the above tasks with one class with name : **CarRentalRegistration**.
-This is because
-This class has as member variables the following :
+This class has as member variables the following:
 * ```public Guid Id { get; set; }```

 The unique identifier of the car rental.
 It holds for both the delivery of the car and the return.
 It is like a reservation